 Kinetic energy is the energy of an object in motion.
-It defines how the mass of an object influences its velocity.
+It provides information about how the mass of an object influences its velocity.
 Let's take an example.
 If you put the same engine into a lorry and a slick car, the former is not able to achieve the same speed as the latter because of its mass.
-You can easily find it out by using kinetic energy calculator.
+You can easily find it out by using our kinetic energy calculator.

 Kinetic energy formula

-Kinetic energy formula defines the relationship between the mass and the velocity of an object.
+The kinetic energy formula defines the relationship between the mass of an object and its velocity.
 The kinetic energy equation is as follows:

 KE = 0.5 * m * v²,

 With the kinetic energy formula, you can estimate how much energy is needed to move an object.
-The same energy could be used to brake the object, but keep in mind that the velocity is in the second power.
-It means that even a small increase in speed changes the kinetic energy by a relatively high amount.
+The same energy could be used to decelerate the object, but keep in mind that velocity is squared.
+This means that even a small increase in speed changes the kinetic energy by a relatively high amount.

 How about you give our kinetic energy calculator a try?
-This tool will make the calculations for you after typing the mass and velocity of an object.
+This tool do any and every calculation for you after typing the mass and velocity of an object.
+It even works in reverse, just input any two known variables and you will receive the third!
 If you don't know the speed of the object, you can easily calculate it with our velocity calculator.

-You should be aware, however, that this formula doesn't take into account relativistic effects, which begin to be noticeable by higher speeds.
-If an object is moving faster than with 1% of the speed of light, you should use our relativistic kinetic energy calculator.
+You should be aware, however, that this formula doesn't take into account relativistic effects, which become noticeable at higher speeds.
+If an object is moving faster than 1% of the speed of light (approximately 3,000 km/s, or 3,000,000 m/s), you should use our relativistic kinetic energy calculator.

 Kinetic energy units

-Units of kinetic energy are precisely the same as for any other type of energy.
-Among the most popular and commonly used kinetic energy units are:
+The units of kinetic energy are precisely the same as for any other type of energy.
+The most popular and commonly used kinetic energy units are:

 - Joule (J), equivalent to kg * m² / s² - SI unit,